top of page

 Coloring with alcohol-based markers is so relaxing and fun!

-Back in the day, I was all about the Copics, but now I'm a superfan for Ohuhu markers.
-I could go on and on about why I love them.
+I love Ohuhu markers.
 They're fantastic quality, affordable, easy to use, and the color variety is gorgeous.
 I give a breakdown of all the materials you should buy (based on your skill level) in this blog post: Which Ohuhu Markers Should I Get?
 Here are my absolute, all-time faves though.

 ohuhu marker brush tip.png